January, 2022

 The four phases

-In the first phase, before Jesus came to earth, He was appointed heir of all things” (Heb.
+In the first phase, before Jesus came to earth, He was “appointed heir of all things” (Heb.
 1:2) by His Father.
 In highlighting His superiority above the angels, it was said to Him by God, His Father, that “Thou hast loved righteousness, and hated iniquity; therefore God, even thy God, hath anointed thee with the oil of gladness above thy fellows.”
 (Heb.
 1:9).
-So, clearly, before Jesus came to earth, He had God who appointed and anointed Him.
+So, clearly, before Jesus came to earth, He had a God who appointed and anointed Him.
 Therefore, Jesus was not the Supreme Being before He came to earth.

 In the second phase, when Jesus was on earth, He said: “my Father is greater than I.” (John 14:28).
 He further indicated that He was totally dependent on His Father.
 He said: “I can of mine own self do nothing: as I hear, I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me.”
 (John 5:30).
 Therefore, Jesus was not the Supreme Being while He was on earth.